Stories from the Field

-On March 9, 1899, the agency that became the Utah Division of Arts & Museums was founded, making 2024 our agency's 125th anniversary.
-We’d like you to help us celebrate 125 years of supporting creative individuals and cultural organizations across the state.
-Please share your story and/or photos related to your experience with our agency using the button below.
-We will share these stories and photos on social media, in newsletters, on our website, and in other communications.
+Throughout 2024, our agency's 125th anniversary, we collected your stories and photos related to your experience with our agency.
+We may share these stories and photos on social media, in newsletters, on our website, and in other communications.
 Thank you!

 A group of people stands in a gallery in front of a sign that reads, "Artists in Residence."